daviddarnes/eleventy-plugin-ghost/README.md

    GHOST_KEY=22444f78447824223cefc48062
    ```

-2. Amends the `.eleventy.js` file within `demo` so it points to the source code in the parent directory:
+2. Amend the `.eleventy.js` file within `demo` so it points to the source code in the parent directory:

    ```js
    // const pluginGhost = require("../");